 James 3:6 (NIV) says, “The tongue is also a fire, a world of evil among the parts of the body.
 It corrupts the whole body, sets the whole course of one’s life on fire, and is itself set on fire by hell.”

+Another way to deal with difficult people is by watching what you say around and about them.
 If left uncontrolled, the tongue can become a violent weapon at Satan’s disposal.
 Idle and hurtful words spread destruction quickly and once spoken, the damage cannot be undone.
 Of course you can apologize, but those hurtful words will still be out there in the open.

 Ephesians 4:29 (NIV), “Do not let any unwholesome talk come out of your mouths, but only is helpful for building others up according to their needs, that it may benefit those who listen.”